arashm-gh/vault/diary/Game Dev Problems.md

 #Diary
-I've been wanting to make a game again for a while again, but [[Unity]] keeps on crashing and not working without explanation [[Godot]] and [[Pygame]] I don't know well enough to make something in [[Bevy]] and [[Rust]] are too complicated for me to get into at the moment.
+I've been wanting to make a [[Video Game]] again for a while again, but [[Unity]] keeps on crashing and not working without explanation [[Godot]] and [[Pygame]] I don't know well enough to make something in [[Bevy]] and [[Rust]] are too complicated for me to get into at the moment.